 The visiting hours are from sunrise to sunset, so actual hours vary depending on the time of year.
 Check the Fundy Trail Parkway hours on the official website to find out exactly how much time you have to enjoy the Fundy Parkway.

-The rates are $11 per adult with discounts available for youth, seniors, families and groups.
+The rates are $11.50 per adult, with discounts available for youth, seniors, families, and groups.

 The time to drive from one gate to another within the speed limit is about 45 minutes, but we recommend spending a minimum of 2-3 hours en route.

 NOTE: Facilities along the Fundy Trail Parkway are limited.
-There are no restaurants, cafes or shops along the way, so so pack your lunch or plan ahead and order a Lumberjack Picnic which can be picked up at the Cookhouse inside the park between 11:00 am and 1:00 pm.
-Picnics must be booked at least 48 hours in advance.
+There are no restaurants, cafes or shops along the way, so pack your lunch or plan ahead and order a Lumberjack Picnic which can be picked up at the Cookhouse inside the park between 11:00 am and 1:00 pm.
+The Lumberjack Picnic Lunch must be booked at least 48 hours in advance.

 The Fundy Trail Parkway spans 30kms with a division of three main sections: Western, Central and Eastern.
 Below is the list of our favourite stops and lookouts in each section.

 The Western section of the park begins at the West Gate, near the town of St Martins.
-The main attractions in this area include coastal cliffs, rock formations, lookouts, and a scenic footpath.
+The main attractions in this area include coastal cliffs, rock formations, lookouts, and scenic hiking paths.

-Fox Rock Lookout – The first lookout of Fundy Trail parkway does not disappoint.
-It offers an excellent vantage point of Isle Haute, “High Island”, with its dramatic high rocky cliffs and views all the way to Quaco Head Lighthouse.
-Catch the first glimpse of the Bay of Fundy and get excited for the journey ahead.
+Fox Rock Lookout – The first lookout of Fundy Trail Parkway does not disappoint.
+It offers an excellent vantage point of Isle Haute, “High Island,” with its dramatic high rocky cliffs and views all the way to Quaco Head Lighthouse.
+Catch the first glimpse of the spectacular Bay of Fundy and get excited for the journey ahead.

 Flowerpot Rock at Fownes Head – A result of the coastal erosion process, the Flowerpot Rock is a unique rock formation named after the tuft of vegetation that grows on its tops.
 You can admire the Flowerpot Rock from one of the observation decks or follow the Flowerpot Scenic trail to see the rock up close.